ZeroBreakDesign/RPG-Maker-Text-Tools/README.md

 ## Configuration Settings

 ### Use Family Mode
 Allows for the creation of a family mode for your game, which detects and hides any strong language in game dialogue.
 Supports English, German, Italian, Spanish, Japanese, Chinese and Korean languages.
 Turn on and off in the game settings.
+Note that the functionality is not dependent on the case of text used - it can be upper case, lower case or a combination thereof and still detect the words to be filtered out.
+The most common forms of strong language (and a few culturally sensitive ones) are detected and filtered when using this functionality.

 ### Family Mode Option Text
 When using family mode, this sets the name of the option in the preferences screen.